Ventority/RandomizedMinigames/README.md

 <!-- GETTING STARTED -->
 ### Installation
 As every Spigot Plugin
-1. Download the newest .jar file in the Releases-Tab
+1. Download the newest .jar file in the Releases-Tab (available soon™)
 2. Place the .jar file inside your Spigot-Server's plugins-folder
 3. Enjoy